Eagle10021/Legion-Controller/README.md

 # Legion Controller

-A premium graphical user interface for controlling keyboard RGB lighting and power modes (Conservation/Rapid Charge) on Lenovo Legion laptops.
+A graphical user interface for controlling keyboard RGB lighting and power modes (Conservation/Rapid Charge) on Lenovo Legion laptops.
 This application is optimized for **Gnome on Wayland**.

 ![Legion Controller Preview](images/preview.png)